 Looking for a business mentor?
-Here is a list of the best entrepreneur resources including low-cost (and free) mentoring by business experts
+Our resources can help you find low-cost (and free) mentoring by business experts.

 9. Don’t put all your eggs in one basket.

 A common mistake made by new bakers is to focus all their energy on just a few types of products and neglect others that could potentially sell well under the right marketing circumstances.
-Remember that it is wisest to create a full assortment of baked goods for your customers to choose from.
+Remember that it’s wisest to create a wide assortment of baked goods for your customers to choose from.

 10. Don’t neglect marketing from the beginning.

-Spend time creating marketing content for your bakery business that will attract interested customers; whether it’s through social media, local newspapers, radio stations, or an online store.
+Spend time creating marketing content for your bakery business that’ll attract interested customers, whether it’s through social media, local newspapers, radio stations, or an online store.

 BONUS TIP: Don’t underestimate the maintenance costs of having a physical location.